WesleyHAS/note-taker/README.md

 ## Usage

-Go to the [project]() page and click on get started.
+Go to the [project](https://pacific-sea-55121-e1e3f466f860.herokuapp.com/) page and click on get started.
 Add your note and save.
-Your note will be saved on the left side on the screen and you will be able to access them as nedeed.
+Your note will be saved on the left side on the screen and you will be able to access and delete them as nedeed.

 ## Credits